ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-nsx-t-vpc-routing.md

 | ------------------|------|--------------|------|--------|------|--------- |
 | NSX overlay networks | `us-south-1` | Ingress | `192.168.4.0/22` | Deliver | IP | `192.168.0.10` |
 {: caption="Table 8.
 VPC ingress routes" caption-side="bottom"}

+If you use any of the interconnectivity options, such as {{site.data.keyword.dl_short}} or {{site.data.keyword.tg_short}}, and you need connectivity from another VPC attached to a TGW, in addition to the VPC route, you can create a VPC (ingress) routes with advertise flags.
+This action allows both DL and TGW to advertise your NSX overlay subnet or prefix to the attached TGW connections or DL.

 For more information about VPC routes, see [VPC routing tables and routes](/docs/vpc?topic=vpc-about-custom-routes).